IvIePhisto/ECoXiS/README.md

 ### XML Object Model – `ECoXiS/Model.swift`

 In this file a object model for XML is defined.
 It enforces well-formedness.
-Strings given for a XML constructs (like element or attribute names) are stripped of invalid characters or strings.
+Strings given for XML constructs (like element or attribute names) are stripped of invalid characters or strings.
 If such a construct becomes invalid by these modifications, its `toString()` method returns an empty string (e.g. if an element's name contains no valid characters, calling